paddle-cluster/infradata/README.md

 **Mac**
 1. Download and open the following <a href="/revealing_digital_infrastructure201103.xlsx" download="download">Excel file</a>
-2. Mac: Go to the "Data" tab of the supplied spreadsheet and select the top left cell
+2. Go to the "Data" tab of the supplied spreadsheet and select the top left cell
-3. Mac: Go to "File"  > "Import", select "CSV file" and click on "Import"
+3. Go to "File"  > "Import", select "CSV file" and click on "Import"
 4. Find and select one of the files you exported from Wireshark, make sure "Delimited" is selected for file type and click "Next"
 5. Make sure that only "Comma" is selected for delimiters and click "Next" again
 6. Leave "General" selected for column data format and click "Finish"